Welcome to the Bet Midrash

 If purchasing dictionaries or a magnifying glass is beyond your means, please be in touch with Nat.

 No one will be turned away for lack of funds: during the registration process, you will be asked to identify the tuition amount that you would like to pay.
 All classes have a sliding scale tuition structure.
 If the tuition scale remains prohibitive, you will be offered the opportunity to make a meaningful contribution that is right-sized for your budget.
 You will be asked to choose a tuition or contribution amount in step two of SVARA’s two-step enrollment process.

 Payment options include the opportunity to pay all at once or in a 2- or 3-installment pay plan.

-If you have any other needs for making your learning experience with SVARA accessible, please don’t hesitate to reach out to us.
+If you have any other needs for making your learning experience with SVARA accessible, please don’t hesitate to James, SVARA’s point person for accessibility.
 We’re learning more each day about how to make online learning more accessible, and we’re grateful to everyone who shares feedback and ideas!

 How to change your name

 Hover your mouse over your own video feed and click the ⋯ button in the top right corner.
 Select ‘rename’ and type your name as you would like it to appear.
 Add your pronouns if you’d like after your name.

 Gallery and speaker view

 There are two views available in every zoom meeting and you can toggle between them whenever you want.
 Speaker view enlarges the video of whoever is speaking at the time and switches between speakers as new people begin speaking.
 (If you want to stick with one person’s feed, even when new people start speaking, see the next tip.)
 Gallery view shows up to 25 meeting participants in a grid of video feeds.
 If more than 25 people are in the session, you can scroll between different subsets of participants.